Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

-Figure~\ref{f2} shows the initial state of the \texttt{m4m2$\theta$0} merger.
-The sound speed in the ICM is $c_s/u_0 \approx 0.2$, so the turbulence remain subsonic throughout the subclusters.
-The turbulent magnetic fields reach strengths of $B \sim 2-3~\mu\mathrm{G}$ in the core of the subclusters.
+{Figure~\ref{f3} shows the initial state of the \texttt{m4m2$\theta$0} merger model, constructed by combining the pre-merger simulations of two subclusters.
+The turbulent flow speed remains subsonic throughout the subclusters, as shown in Figure \ref{f3}(g), since the sound speed in the ICM is $c_s/u_0 \approx 0.2$.
+The turbulent magnetic field strength reaches $B\approx 2 - 3 \muG$ in the cores of the subclusters and decreases to to $B\approx0.1 - 0.2 \muG$ beyond $r_{200}$, as shown in Figure \ref{f3}(h).}

+{For the merger simulations, we adopt the same computational domain as in the pre-merger simulations: a cubic box with periodic boundaries and a side length of $r_0 = 10~\mathrm{Mpc}$.
+The main suite of simulations employs $512^3$ uniform grid zones, corresponding to a spatial resolution of $\Delta x = 19.5~\mathrm{kpc}$.
+Additional runs with $256^3$ zones ($\Delta x = 39~\mathrm{kpc}$) are performed to assess parameter dependence (Figure~\ref{fC5}) and numerical resolution effects (Figures~\ref{f5} and \ref{fC6}; Table~\ref{t2}).}